Pappa Ante Portas: Synopsis

-Heinrich Lohse is a manager at the "Deutsche Röhren AG", a pipe manufacturing company, who increasingly tends to lose control.
-After ordering a 40-year supply of typewriting paper and erasers (because of quantity discount), his boss forces him to retire.
+Heinrich Lohse is a manager at pipe manufacturing company "Deutsche Röhren AG" who increasingly tends to lose control.
+After ordering a 40-year supply of typewriting paper and erasers because of volume discount, his boss forces him to retire.

 Confronted with this new situation, Lohse's family reacts in shock.
-It turns out Heinrich's wife Renate and his son Dieter were quite comfortable with the absent husband and father and do not want to see their situation disrupted.
+It turns out Heinrich's wife Renate and his teenage son Dieter were quite comfortable with the absent husband and father and do not want to see their situation disrupted.
 Heinrich, however, refuses to allow his career to end and immediately begins to rearrange the Lohse household based on his questionable managerial skills.
-This leads to a steadily increasing series of conflicts with his wife, son, and friends that get more and more bizarre.
+This leads to an increasingly bizarre series of conflicts with his wife, son, and friends.

-Starting out with buying a ridiculous amount of mustard to get discount, Heinrich finally invites a film crew to shoot a television series in the Lohse household in order to impress his wife.
-The more he tries, however, the worse it gets, and Renate seriously questions their marriage.
+At the supermarket, Heinrich orders dozens of packs of mustard (again for a bulk discount).
+Later, he orders the cleaning lady around like a company boss before getting drunk with her.
+He also becomes unwantingly the love attraction of two middle-aged sisters in the neighbourhood.
+Eventually, Heinrich goes on to invite a film crew to shoot a television series in the Lohse household.
+The more he tries to impress his wife, the worse it gets, and Renate seriously questions their marriage.

-In the end, both visit the birthday party of Renate's mother at which conflicts of other family members are revealed that seem even more dramatic than those of Heinrich and Renate.
-By realizing this, both accept their new situation and try to find together again as a couple.
+In the midst of their marital crisis, they attend the birthday party of Renate's mother.
+Renate's stuffy sister Hedwig and her husband Hellmuth initially present themselves as the perfect couple at the party, but then get into a heated argument.
+Watching this, Heinrich and Renate both accept their new situation and try to find satisfaction together again as a couple.
+They realise that although their marriage is not perfect, it could still be worse.

 The last shot shows Heinrich and Renate playing a very amateurish recorder concert in their living room in front of their son Dieter and Mrs. Kleinert, their cleaning lady.